jiamingluuu/notes/others/cyber-security/notes.typ

 == CIA
 - (C) Confidentiality: Information is disclosed to legitimate users.
 - (I) Integrity: Information is created or modified by legitimate users.
-- (A) Information is accessible to legitimate users.
+- (A) Availability: Information is accessible to legitimate users.
 Notice that CIA can be conflicting to each other in some scenarios.

 == Risk Analysis & Policy, Mechanisms and Assurance